nikitavoloboev/data/focusing/rules.md

 ## Looking back
 - Don't say _Want to_.
 Instead say _Will_ in _Changes_.
 This applies more generally too, try be more proactive with anything I do.
 Intention counts.
 - Include all my Instagram posts in Photos.
 Link Twitter tweets, last.fm, movies seen.

-## Finance
-- Track every purchase made with Actual.
-Put every purchase in its respective category.
-- Adhere to my budget that I set for each of the categories.
-If there is no budget left for eating out.
-Don't eat out.
-- Keep receipts of expensive purchases for warranty.

 ## Shell
 - Install packages with [nix](../package-managers/nix.md) always.
 If package not available, then use brew or make a derivation myself.